Delta flyers get a free checked bag with the Delta SkyMiles Gold credit card - CNN Underscored

 Given the deep integration with Delta and its SkyMiles program, the credit cards that are most similar to the Delta SkyMiles Gold credit card are, perhaps unsurprisingly, other Delta Amex cards.

-The Delta SkyMiles® Platinum American Express Card — not to be confused with the standalone Platinum Card® from American Express — has a $250 annual fee which isn’t waived in the first year, but it offers a more compelling list of perks, especially for regular Delta flyers.
+The Delta SkyMiles® Platinum American Express Card — not to be confused with the stand-alone Platinum Card® from American Express — has a $250 annual fee that isn’t waived in the first year, but it offers a more compelling list of perks, especially for regular Delta flyers.

 Related: Score up to 90,000 bonus miles with these Delta credit card offers.